haberdashPI/Weber.jl/README.md

 ## Roadmap

-For the 0.2.0 release
-- [x] document object composition
-- [x] document moment composition
-- [x] document experiment construction
-- [x] document primitives.jl
-- [x] create a basic usage guidelines in README.

-- [x] allow resetting of Cedrus response timer
-- [x] debug (or remove) harmonic_complex
-- [x] test responses to Cedrus XID devices (create example for reading buttons)
-- [x] test `play` timing (using a microphone)
-- [x] create some tests
-- [x] submit the package to METADATA.jl
-- [x] use the version number of Weber.jl indicated by Pkg
-- [x] get windows install of pyxid working

 For the 0.2.x releases
 - [x] warm up JIT compilation by running a windowless, soundless experiment during `run`.